HL7 Version 2 to FHIR

 Validation

-Any validation to the v2 message standard is out of scope of the guidance in this implementation guide.
+This section is informative and describes key characteristics of a transform validator that is based on the basic premise that the HL7 v2 message being validated is a correct, HL7 v2 conformant message.
 Any variations in conformance need to be addressed, which may include updates to the mappings to accommodate any remaining variances.

-The transform validator can be made available free to any user as a deliverable from the mapping project, and transform validation could be provided as a service from any FHIR server – typically using local variants of the mapping tables, to reflect local usage of HL7 V2 and FHIR.
+A transform validator could be made available by anybody as open source or a service from any FHIR server – typically using local variants of the mapping tables, to reflect local usage of HL7 V2 and FHIR.
+However, HL7 has no plans to either create, nor certify any transform validator at this time.

 Use Cases